ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 1. The Authorization Server defines the positive integer NUM as follows.
 If the value N specified in the query parameter 'diff' in the GET request is equal to 0 or greater than the pre-defined positive integer N\_MAX (see {{sec-trl-endpoint-supporting-diff-queries}}), then NUM takes the value of N_MAX.
 Otherwise, NUM takes N.

-2. The Authorization Server prepares U = min(NUM, SIZE) diff entries, where SIZE <= N_MAX is the number of TRL updates pertaining to the requester and currently stored at the Authorization Server.
-Note that SIZE = 0 yields U = 0, in which case no diff entries are prepared.
+2. The Authorization Server determines U = min(NUM, SIZE), where SIZE <= N_MAX is the number of TRL updates pertaining to the requester and currently stored at the Authorization Server.

+3. The Authorization Server prepares U diff entries.
+If U is equal to 0 (e.g., because SIZE is equal to 0 at step 2), then no diff entries are prepared.

     The prepared diff entries are related to the U most recent TRL updates pertaining to the requester, as maintained in the update collection for that requester (see {{sec-trl-endpoint-supporting-diff-queries}}).
 In particular, the first diff entry refers to the most recent of such updates, the second diff entry refers to the second from last of such updates, and so on.